 There is local evidence of large and complex sites being bought forward to the market in the form of the demolition and redevelopment of the Ford Transit factory on a site adjoining the borough boundary in Swaythling, Southampton.
 Therefore, there may also be an opportunity to explore synergies between these strategically important employment sites.

-Unique development opportunity primarily for industrial and storage & distribution uses.
+Unique development opportunity primarily for research & development (including manufacturing), industrial and storage & distribution uses.
 Some part of the site may be suitable for a mix of uses including: office, retail, a hotel/conference centre, leisure, restaurants, residential and community-related development.
 Opportunities also exist for the development of waste management uses and renewable energy generation.

 The sites comprising the Southampton Airport Economic Gateway are identified in Eastleigh Borough Council’s Local Plan Review (2001-2011) and are part of the adopted development plan.
 The site has also been identified in the emerging Local Plan for the period 2016-2036 as an area in need of regeneration.
 The following policies of the development plan continue to be relevant up until these are replaced by the emerging Local Plan 2016-2036: 56.BE, 57.BE (Barton Park), 117.E, 118.E (Tower Lane), 112.E (Land at Chickenhall Lane), 111.E (Former Railway Works), 114.E (Northern Business Park, which covers the Land at Southampton Airport).
 Under the Local Plan, the site is referred to its historic name as ‘Eastleigh River Side’.